A PROJECT OF THE POET LAUREATE OF VIRGINIA

 Not every poem speaks to us; not every poet has something to say that resonates within us.
 After all, poetry is an intimate dialogue between the poet and the reader.
 In the course of that dialogue, the poet eventually recedes, and all that is left is that nearest poem echoing inside the reader, in a chamber that is enlarged and deepened by shared sounds and acquired meaning.

 Events as proximate and transformative as this don’t happen all the time.
 This is what makes each of them such a valued commodity.
 When they do happen, they matter.

 The Nearest Poem Anthology project is aimed at creating a testimony to the immediacy of poetry and its closeness to everyday life.

-Over a hundred poems, each one selected and submitted by a citizen of Virginia, alongside a brief but persuasive essay, by that reader, on why the poem holds a special meaning for him or her.
+One hundred and twelve poems, each one selected and submitted by a citizen of Virginia, alongside a brief but persuasive essay, by that reader, on why the poem holds a special meaning for him or her.

 Contributors come from all regions of the Commonwealth and represent a wide range of professions and avocations, as well as ages and experiences.
 The youngest contributor is a 7th grader (unless one considers, and I should, a 4 year old, whose grandmother submitted a poem they often read together); the oldest is 97.
 Some contributors are well-known Virginians, others are appreciated in the more intimate circles of their lives.

 The poems selected also represent a varied range of styles and ages; poems from the 17th century appear near poems by 21st century poets.
 About half of the poems are in the public domain; the other half represent contemporary writers.